zszabo-rh/openshift-install-guide/03-assisted-installation/saas-vs-onprem.md

 # SaaS vs On-Premise Assisted Installation

-The Assisted Installer can run in two modes: as a hosted SaaS service or deployed on your own infrastructure.
+The Assisted Installer can run in two modes: as a hosted SaaS service or deployed on your own infrastructure (on a [hub cluster](../00-concepts-glossary.md#hub-and-spoke-architecture)).
 This document compares the two approaches.

 ## Architecture Comparison